Legal

 15. Changes to This Policy

 We may update this privacy policy from time to time to reflect changes in our practices, our services, or applicable law.
 When we make significant changes, we will notify you by email or by posting a prominent notice on our website.
-The “last updated” date at the top of this policy indicates when it was most recently revised.
+The “last updated” date at the top indicates when it was most recently revised.

 16. Contact Us